eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest
 - stest

-#### Agent handles UpdateWorkload requests from the server
+#### Agent handles new workload operations
-`swdd~agent-handles-update-workload-requests~1`
+`swdd~agent-handles-new-workload-operations`

 Status: approved

-When the AgentManager receives an `UpdateWorkload` message from the server, then the RuntimeManager shall handle the workloads contained within the message.
+When the RuntimeManager handles new `WorkloadOperation`s, then the RuntimeManager shall:

-Comment: The `UpdateWorkload` message contains workloads to create, update and delete.

-Rationale: This ensures separation between receiving the requests from the server and performing the requested actions.
+* provide the list of `WorkloadOperation`s to the WorkloadScheduler
+* receive a list of workload operations containing workloads with fulfilled inter-workload dependencies from the WorkloadScheduler
+* execute the received workload operations

+Rationale: Whenever there are new workload operations to process there might be workloads with unfulfilled inter-workload dependencies or fulfilled operations.

 Tags:
-- AgentManager
 - RuntimeManager
+- WorkloadScheduler

 Needs:
 - impl
 - utest
+- stest

 #### Agent handles UpdateWorkloadState requests from the server
 `swdd~agent-handles-update-workload-state-requests~1`